Samikshadasgaonkar/FNP-Delivery-Model-Analysis/README.md

 # FNP-Delivery-Model-Analysis

+A Data-Driven Evaluation of Planned vs Same-Day Delivery Strategy

+#Executive Summary

-A data driven analysis to understand whether FNP operates primarily as a Planned delivery service or a Same Day fulfillment business.
+This project analyzes FNP’s delivery ecosystem to determine whether the company operates primarily as a same-day logistics provider or a planned gifting platform.

-*Project Overview*

-This project analyzes FNP’s delivery patterns across cities, occasions, and timelines to evaluate:

->Whether FNP functions as a same-day delivery company

->The extent of dependency on 4+ day planned deliveries

->Geographic concentration of delivery timelines

->Situations where same-day delivery actually makes business sense
+Using order-level delivery timelines, city-level distribution, and occasion-based demand patterns, the analysis reveals that:

+>FNP is fundamentally a planned delivery business, with same-day fulfillment functioning as a selective, emotion-driven capability rather than a core operational model.